-How to Not Get Bitten by Sandflies in New Zealand
+How to Avoid Sandflies in New Zealand

-The best way to avoid the pesky sandflies is to stay indoors for the length of the New Zealand summer.
+The best way to avoid pesky sandflies is to stay indoors for the length of the New Zealand summer.
 But we all know that this is not going to happen.
 New Zealand is an outdoorsy country after all!
 So what else can you do to stop sandfly bites?

-Read our series of Life Hacks to Make Travelling in New Zealand Easier for more good stuff like that.
+If you get bitten by sandflies and they leave a nasty itch, rub a dry bar of soap on it for about two minutes.
+The itch should start reducing in no time.
+Read our series of 11 Life Hacks to Make Travelling in New Zealand So Much Easier for more good stuff like that.

-1. Pray for Wind and Rain
+5. Pray for Wind

 Sandflies cannot handle wind.
 It simply locks them where they are and they are unable to take off.
 So pick a windy day or a windy spot by the river and you will be much less annoyed by the flying insects.

-3. Eat Marmite
+6. Eat Marmite or Vegemite

-4. Vitamin B Tablets
+7. Take Vitamin B Tablets

 So you’ve tried Marmite and told yourself that it was not worth it?
 We get it, you have to be a tough Kiwi to like Marmite… Your alternative is vitamin B tablets.
 This will help you raise your vitamin B intake almost instantly and hopefully keep the sandflies away from you.